cheers19/finding-and-modeling-polariton-interactions-from-noisy-data/README.md

 ## Signal Extraction Methodology

-To extract the angular curve (the core quantum signature) for each energy, we implemented the following signal processing protocol (see `yyy`):
+To extract the angular curve (the core quantum signature) for each energy, I implemented the following signal processing protocol (see `Data Analysis Demo`):

 1.  **Region Definition:** In each image, we define two critical rectangular regions:
     * **Signal Region:** A rectangle assigned around the **focus spot** (see red rectangle in Fig. 2).